It's great to have you here, Rush Limbaugh, the EIB Network.

 Science, global warming is not science.

-I mean, I have to confirm this with my official climatologist, Dr. Roy Spencer, University of Alabama Huntsville, but to me another test of whether something is science or not is if it's predictive.
+Another test of whether something is, I mean, you could, I mean, I have to confirm this with my official climatologist, Dr. Roy Spencer, University of Alabama Huntsville, but to me, another test of whether something is science or not is if it's predictive.

 Can you predict from your knowledge of the science?